// Light Aircraft Pilots Licence - LAPL(A)

 Aircraft General Knowledge, and

-You’ll have to passed basic medical with a CAA approved doctor.
-Purple Aviation can help you source a doctor for your medical - generally speaking if you’re fit and well enough to drive a car, you’re well enough to fly an aircraft!
+You’ll have to pass a LAPL medical or a class 2 medical with a CAA approved AME (Aviation Medical Examiner), Purple Aviation can help you arrange this - but generally speaking if you’re fit and well enough to drive a car, you’re well enough to fly an aircraft!

-When you’ve completed your course, the LAPL(A) will allow you to fly aircraft in daylight hours in reasonable weather - this is known as Visual Flight Rules (VFR) flying.
+When you’ve completed your course, the LAPL(A) will allow you to fly aircraft in daylight hours in reasonable weather - this is known as VFR or Visual Flight Rules.
+You can also add a night rating to allow you to fly after sunset, and others such as Complex, Tailwheel and Multi Engine.

-After completing your training, you can continue you rent aircraft from Purple Aviation to build your hours or simply enjoy the beautiful scenery of Northumberland.
-You can convert your LAPL(A) to a PPL(A) with a short conversion.
+After completing your training, you can continue to rent aircraft from Purple Aviation to build your hours or simply enjoy the beautiful scenery of Northumberland.